mkramlich/latlearn/README.md

 The latlearn code is NOT intended to meet everyone's needs.
 It scratched an itch, in-house.
 And it has the benefit of being well-understood by its creator, with no surprises.
 And it is easy to enhance or augment where desired.

 There is MUCH more to come!
 There is more LL-related code to extract from Slartboz (and clean up, of course.)
-And there's a lost list of in-house ideas for further enhancement.
+And there's a long list of in-house ideas for further enhancement.

 Consulting